sisl/ExpFamilyPCA.jl/paper.md

 # Math

-To understand how EPCA extends PCA, we first review the geometric interpretation of PCA.

 ## Principal Component Analysis

 PCA is a low-rank matrix approximation problem.
 For a data matrix $X \in \mathbb{R}^{n \times d}$, we want to find the low-rank matrix approximation $\Theta \in \mathbb{R}^{n \times d}$ such that $\mathrm{rank}(\Theta) = k \leq d$.
 Formally,